sanger-pathogens/Bio-RNASeq/README.md

 The RPKM values are calculated according to two different methodologies:

-1) total number of reads on the bam file that mapped to the reference;
+1) total number of reads on the bam file that mapped to the reference genome;

 2) total number of reads on the bam file that mapped to gene models in the reference genome.